KaleungL/homepage/index.md

   <li>
     <b>Capital Injection: Live Long and Wither</b>
     <br>
-    <button class="collapsible"><font size="-1">Abstract.</font></button>
+    <button class="collapsible">Abstract.</button>
-    <a href="" target="_blank" class="paper-btn"><font size="-1"></font></a>
+    <a href="" target="_blank" class="paper-btn"></a>
     <div class="abstract">
-    <p><font size="-1">This paper studies the effects of government bailouts on banks' survival during the crisis.
+    <p>This paper studies the effects of government bailouts on banks' survival during the crisis.
 I find that US banks who received capital injections from the Treasury's Capital Purchase Program had a lower failure rate than the non-recipient.
 However, the rescuing effects dissipate shortly after the peak of the crisis.
-Meanwhile, capital recipients also had a substantially higher chance of being acquired, possibly due to political pressures and management inefficiency, resulting in a higher overall exit rate.</font></p>
+Meanwhile, capital recipients also had a substantially higher chance of being acquired, possibly due to political pressures and management inefficiency, resulting in a higher overall exit rate.</p>
     </div>
   </li>